 |---|---|---|---|

-data-carousel | "container" | - | Required on container element |
+data-carousel-container | presence (skip with "false") | - | Required on container element |

-data-carousel | "track" | - | Required on track element |
+data-carousel-track | presence (skip with "false") | - | Required on track element |

-data-carousel | "item" | - | Required on each item element |
+data-carousel-item | presence (skip with "false") | - | Required on each item element |

 |